Reachability and liveness in parametric timed automata: Liveness properties

 We add before the first instruction the initial gadget given in \cref{figure:EGemptiness:LUPTA:initial}, constraining $a^- \leq a^+$ and $b^+ > 0$, and resetting all clocks.

 In addition, just as in \cref{theorem:EGemptiness:obLU}, we add unguarded transitions from any location (including that of the initial gadget, but excluding~\lochalt{}) to a new location $\lochaltprime$.
-We also add two transitions from~\lochalt{} to \lochaltprime{} given in the final gadget in \cref{figure:EGemptiness:LUPTA:final}.
+We finally add a transition from~\lochalt{} to \lochaltprime{} as shown in the final gadget in \cref{figure:EGemptiness:LUPTA:final}.

 Let us show that the 2-counter machine halts iff the set of valuations for which \EGtoutsauflochaltprime{} holds is not empty.
 We reason on the parameter valuations. \begin{enumerate} \item If $a^- > a^+$ or $b^+ = 0$, the initial gadget cannot be passed: any run is sent to~\lochaltprime{} because of the transitions to \lochaltprime{}, and therefore \EGtoutsauflochaltprime{} does not hold.